-Mary Glickman is the author of four novels, Home in the Morning, National Jewish Book Awards Finalist in Fiction’s One More River, Marching to Zion, and An Undisturbed Peace, listed by Southern Living as a best novel of 2016.
+Mary Glickman is the author of five novels, Home in the Morning, National Jewish Book Awards Finalist in Fiction’s One More River, Marching to Zion, An Undisturbed Peace, listed by Southern Living as a best novel of 2016, and By the Rivers of Babylon.
 Her historical fiction has been enjoyed by national audiences and are on the Recommended for Great Group Reads of the Women’s National Book Association for whom she has presented her work on numerous occasions.

 Her blogs have appeared in the Huffington Post, Medium.com, and the Jewish Book Council’s Prosen People.
 She was honored by a request to provide an essay on Southern Jewish Literature by the Jewish Book Club for the inaugural issue of its annual literary journal, The Paper Brigade.
 She has appeared on both television and radio promoting her work.
 Her print interviews have been featured in Charleston, SC’s Post and Courier, Charleston City Paper, and Southern Jewish Life among other outlets.

-In her twenties, Mary traveled in Europe and explored her passion for writing, composing short stories and poetry.
+Mary grew up on the south shore of Boston, the fourth child of seven.
+In her early twenties, she studied in France and traveled through Europe, exploring her passion for writing, composing short stories and poetry.
 Returning to the United States, she met her future husband, Stephen, a lawyer, and with his encouragement began to consider writing as a career.
 She enrolled in the Masters in Creative Writing program at Boston University, under the poet George Starbuck, who encouraged her to focus on fiction writing.
 While taking an MFA seminar with the late Ivan Gold, Mary completed her first novel, Drones, which received a finalist award from the Massachusetts Foundation for the Humanities but was never published.
 Five more unpublished novels followed.

 Her love for all things Southern arose from a sabbatical year.
 In 1987, Mary and Stephen first traveled to the south of Spain, living in an Andalusian fishing village called La Cala.
 After seven months abroad and, hoping to extend their time away, they sought a warm—and more affordable—locale.
-The romance of Charleston, South Carolina, its Spanish moss, antebellum architecture, and rich cultural life beckoned.
+The romance of Charleston, South Carolina, its antebellum architecture and rich cultural life beckoned.

 Settling into a rented house on Seabrook Island, Mary fell in love with the people, language, and rural beauty of her new home.
 Following a lifelong desire to ride horses, she took a position mucking stalls at the local equestrian center and embraced riding, finding her match in an Appaloosa named King of Harts.
 After a year, the sabbatical ended and the couple returned to life in Boston, but the passion for Southern culture remained with them.
 A few short months after they returned to Boston, Hurricane Hugo struck their beloved Charleston.
 That ornery Appaloosa, King of Harts, was suddenly for sale.
 Mary managed to acquire him and thus began a different kind of life-long love affair.
 Mary, Stephen, their two cats and King of Harts were able to return permanently to South Carolina in 2008.